eesdfdev/Cpplanet/README.en.md

 ## How to Use
   - Get KR EP Client, Create Profile/kr/test.xml, Put args when execute the client.
   - `GameClient.exe -profile:test -loginserveraddr:127.0.0.1:3431`
-  - test.xml can be empty like
+  - test.xml can be like below
   - `<profile></profile>`
 ## Contract
   - github issues, Discord eesdf